By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Inca mummy grave goods.
-Ceramic vessels from an Inca burial.
-The vessels were ceremonial offerings, buried with the body, which was then mummified by the dry climate.
-These grave goods are from Puruchuco-Huaquerones, a large Inca cemetery on the outskirts of Lima, Peru.
+Dried food and containers found in mummy bundles.
+Mummy bundles are burials of bodies in the foetal position, wrapped up in a bundle containing essential items for the afterlife, and buried with other ceremonial offerings and grave goods.
+These containers were from mummies excavated from Puruchuco-Huaquerones, a large Inca cemetery on the outskirts of Lima, Peru.
 The site has been excavated several times since 1999, with many well-preserved mummies being found.
 The Inca, a pre-Hispanic people from Peru, ruled an extensive empire in the Andean regions of northern South America in the 15th and 16th centuries.

 Model release not required.
 Property release not required.